320james/afiliation-normalization/README.md

-# James Kim - Data Normalization Take-home Exercise

-## Introduction

-Note: Please use your favorite IDE and open this file in Preview for readability and formatting.
-Eg. VSCode -> Right click README.md tab -> Open Preview

-Hello CSET Team - my name is James, and I'm a software engineer at **WillowTree**.
-Thank you for the opportunity to partake in this take-home project!
-I chose to complete **Option 1: Data Normalization** exercise.
-The second option seemed simpler, but I've never looked much into normalization of data in my professional experience so I decided to give it a go.
-It took a little bit of time to do my due diligence on some common string normalization techniques and weighing out the pros and cons, but it was a fun exercise to try out that was more data-centric than what I'm used to.

 ## Technologies Used

-When I first read the prompt, I was attracted to writing a simple Python script since it would've been a bit less overhead for configuration compared to the technologies that I've been using recently with - such as **Node.js** or **.NET**.
+I was attracted to writing a simple Python script since it would've been a bit less overhead for configuration compared to the technologies that I've been using recently with - such as **Node.js** or **.NET**.
 However, I felt more comfortable with the JavaScript syntax so I decided to use Node.
-I apologize if you do not have Node.js installed already to evaluate this script.

 #### Packages: